 When comparing Dropbox vs Heroku, the Slant community recommends Heroku for most people.
-In the question“What are the best cloud storage services for developers?”
-Heroku is ranked 6th while Dropbox is ranked 7th.
+In the question“What is the best static website hosting provider?”
+Heroku is ranked 6th while Dropbox is ranked 16th.
 The most important reason people chose Heroku is:

 Getting started with Heroku is very easy.
 It's a very straightforward procedure and a beginner can set up their first app in two minutes.
 Often it's just a matter of a couple of `git` commands and it's all set up and running.
 The official Heroku [docmentation](https://devcenter.heroku.com/) also helps a lot.